Assessment and Accreditation

 According to the Louisiana Department of Education, Compass is Louisiana’s educator support and evaluation system.
 Every teacher in a Louisiana public school is evaluated annually based on the four-tiered rating system: Highly Effective, Effective Proficient, Effective: Emerging, and Ineffective.
 The evaluation system provides educators with regular, meaningful feedback on their performance.
 The Compass Student Outcome score is generated by the achievement of student learning targets.
 The Compass Professional Practice score is generated through observations by teachers’ supervisors. the two scores are combined to generate the Compass Final Evaluation Scores that range from 1.00 to 4.00.
 Compass scores are linked to the teacher preparation programs that prepared the new teachers.

 The charts below identify first- and second-year teachers who obtained Compass Student Growth scores in each of the four effectiveness levels after completing a teacher education program at McNeese State University.
 This score is used to measure the teacher’s impact in contributing to P-12 student-learning growth.
-The years in the charts below indicate the Louisiana Teacher Preparation Fact Book or BOR Teacher Preparation Reprt from which the data was retrieved.
+The years in the charts below indicate the Louisiana Teacher Preparation Fact Book or BOR Teacher Preparation Report from which the data was retrieved.

-In four of the last five cycles of data reported by the Louisiana Board of Regents, MSU undergraduate completers have the highest mean scores in Student Growth of the Louisiana public and private university teacher preparation programs: 2022 (3.3), 2020 (3.3), 2018 (3.4), 2017 (3.4) and 2018 (3.4).
+In five of the last six cycles of data reported by the Louisiana Board of Regents, MSU undergraduate completers have the highest mean scores in Student Growth of the Louisiana public and private university teacher preparation programs: 2023 (3.4), 2022 (3.3), 2020 (3.3), 2018 (3.4), 2017 (3.4) and 2018 (3.4).

 The charts below identify first- and second-year teachers who obtained Compass Professional Practice scores in each of the four effectiveness levels after completing an initial certification teacher education program at McNeese State University.
 This score is used to measure the teacher’s demonstrated effectiveness in professional knowledge, skills, and dispositions.

 Trend data for MSU undergraduate program completers show an upward trend in the percentage scoring at the Effective Proficient and Highly Effective levels in Professional Practice.
-The percentage has increased each year from 92% in 2016 to 95% in 2022.
+The percentage has increased each year from 92% in 2016 to 95% in 2023.

 Measure 2: Satisfaction of Employers and Stakeholder Involvement